bens9288/cg-3dprojections/README.md

 <h2 align="center"> 3d Projections and Wireframe Models</h2>
 <h3 align="center"> By: Promise Benson and Noah Wenck</h3>
 <p align="left">
 &nbsp &nbsp &nbsp This project was made in order implement 3d clipping algorithms and animation.
 The models are made of vertex and edge table data.
 Each model is animated using a different type of rotation around a differnt axis.
 Clipping is implemented such that the endpoints of a model are not rendered when it goes off screen, seen using the red endpoints at the intersection point of a model and the edge of the window.
 The models are custom implementations of a cone, rectangular prism, circular prism and a custom house shape.
 The scene comes as different lists of models and edge tables that create different scenes.
-Many scenes are available to download and open using the Choose File button.
+Many scenes are available to open using the Choose File button.
   </br>
   </p> <p align="center"> <a href="https://bens9288.github.io/cg-3dprojections/">Click here to launch 3d projections</a> </p>
   <p>